finutu12/AnonyChat/demo/README.md

 ## Setting up the server

 Taking all needed Spring Boot to create the RESTful API endpoints for CRUD operations and health status checks.
-That can easily be done here [springboot initializr](https://start.spring.io/).
+That can easily be done here [Spring Initializr](https://start.spring.io/).
 Used Spring Boot : **Spring Data MongoDB**, **Spring Web**